livingingroups/telephone2024fall/README.md

 -   Conceptual explanation of telephone game

--   Demo of existing relevant R/python files: (You don't need to understand each line by line.)

-    -   `brock.py` - You should understand input, output, and how to use `all_english_words` vector in your function.

-    -   `marius.py` - You should understand input, output.

-    -   `telephone(word)` - You should understand the what this function is doing and how your function will fit into it.

 -   Conceptual explanation and diagram of what is happening with git, github and locally in the next 3 sections.

 ## 1. Update your function, push it, make a PR